Reviews

 That’s not to say that The Smile, or Cutouts, is fun in the disposable, or jaunty, or amusing sense: after all, the lyricist is still Thom Yorke, and accordingly Cutouts’ landscape is still dotted with suspicion, where a yes is “not a real yes”, comic sarcasm (“Thinking all the ways the system will provide: / Windows ’95, Windows ’95”), and political anger (“All of you appeasers and enablers / Eating scraps from the swill”).
 But simultaneously, a sense of righteous enjoyment also permeates much of the text – these words are not the proxy-biographical howls of Radiohead’s peak, but the sound of a man luxuriating in cut-up wordplay and how language sounds when it’s sung and wrapped around synths, guitars and percussion.

-Ditto the music: although there are moments, however fleeting, that definitely lend themselves to bodily abandon, we’re a long way from fun in the indie-disco or even mosh-pit senses with Cutouts, but even so, there’s a palpable sense throughout of a trio of expert players really revelling in the grooves and complexities of the music they’re making.
-That enjoyment is undeniably contagious: might be the funkiest this band has ever sounded, full of rasping saxes, taut guitars and half-spoken lyrical delivery that almost recalls early Stranglers in its sheer strut, and implores at least a foot-tap in the listener, if not a full-on pigeon-strut head-bob.
+Ditto the music: although there are moments, however fleeting, that definitely lend themselves to bodily abandon, we’re a long way from fun in the indie-disco or even mosh-pit senses with Cutouts.
+Even so, there’s a palpable sense throughout of a trio of expert players really revelling in the grooves and complexities of the music they’re making, and that enjoyment is undeniably contagious: this might be the funkiest this band has ever sounded, full of rasping saxes, taut guitars and half-spoken lyrical delivery that almost recalls early Stranglers in its sheer strut, and implores at least a foot-tap in the listener, if not a full-on pigeon-strut head-bob.

 Equally, the second half of modal desert-blues workout ‘Colours Fly’, with its delicious skittering percussion and fluttering clarinets, slinks around with the sort of steely confidence that only arrives when a band are really delighting in their own music, and that sort of grace can’t help but extend beyond the confines of the song.